 - 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
-The advice of manufacturers, users, and loss control specialists was also considered. - 1.3.2 The construction, testing and marking required by this standard correspond, in general, to ANSI/ISA-60079-29-1. - 1.3.3 The requirements of this standard reflect tests and practices used to examine characteristics of combustible gas detectors for the purpose of obtaining FM Approval.
-These requirements are intended primarily as guides, and strict conformity is not always mandatory.
-Combustible gas detectors having characteristics not anticipated by this standard may be Approved if performance equal or superior to that required by this standard is demonstrated, or if the intent of the standard is met.
-Alternatively, gas detectors which do meet all the requirements identified in this standard may not be Approved if other conditions which adversely affect performance exist or if the intent of this standard is not met.
+The advice of manufacturers, users, and loss control specialists was also considered. - 1.3.2 The construction, testing and marking required by this standard correspond, in general, to ANSI/FM/UL-60079-29-1. - 1.3.3 The requirements of this standard reflect tests and practices used to examine characteristics of flammable gas detectors for the purpose of obtaining certification.

-1.4 Basis for Approval
+1.4 Basis for Certification

-Approval is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:
+Certification is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:

-- 1.4.1 Examination and tests on production samples shall be performed to evaluate - the suitability of the product; - the performance of the product as specified by the manufacturer and required by FM Approvals; and - as far as practical, the durability and reliability of the product. - 1.4.2 An examination of the manufacturing facilities and audit of quality control procedures is made to evaluate the manufacturer's ability to consistently produce the product which is examined and tested, and the marking procedures used to identify the product.
-These examinations may be repeated as part of FM Approvals' Surveillance Audit program.
+- 1.4.1 Examination and tests on production samples shall be performed to evaluate - the suitability of the product; - the performance of the product as specified by the manufacturer and required for certification; and as far as practical; and - the durability and reliability of the product. - 1.4.2 An examination of the manufacturing facilities and audit of quality control procedures may be made to evaluate the manufacturer's ability to consistently produce the product which is examined and tested, and the marking procedures used to identify the product.
+Subsequent surveillance may be required by the certification agency in accordance with the certification scheme to ensure ongoing compliance.

-1.5 Basis for Continued Approval
+1.5 Basis for Continued Certification